 More than 1.6 million women are diagnosed with breast cancer each year and this is increasing particularly in low- and middle-income countries where the majority of cases are diagnosed at late stages.

 In 2015 twenty competitively selected organisations were granted funding to implement novel and sustainable projects addressing the unique challenges facing women with metastatic breast cancer in their country, in 2017 another twenty and selected 2015 ongoing projects benefited from a new round of grants.

 In 2015, breast cancer constitutes 25% of all cancer cases diagnosed around the world.
-Over the next decade, nearly 20 million women will learn that they have breast cancer, and approximately one-third of these women will develop advanced disease (stages III and IV).
+Over the next decade, more than 16 million women will learn that they have breast cancer, and approximately one-third of these women will develop advanced disease (stages III and IV).
 While global funding for early stage disease has received essential and substantial attention, much fewer resources have been dedicated to advanced breast cancer patients.
-It is an incurable disease, requiring a robust and individualized response from a given health system, as well as long-term social and psychological resources as patients face complicated decisions, and often face discrimination and a sense of isolation.
+It is an incurable disease, requiring a robust and individualised response from a given health system, as well as long-term social and psychological resources as patients face complicated decisions, and often face discrimination and a sense of isolation.

 Click on the image below for facts on metastatic breast cancer.